hemidactylus/flaskbiblio/README.md

 * All searches are possible; whether by default the search is only-my-house or all-houses is configurable
 * There are house-specific book counters, updated transactionally

+**DisabledEdits**
+When user cannot edit the book (canedit=False or the book belong to a foreign house), the edit-book view has disabled fields: text-boxes ('readonly' html attribute), checkboxes and lists ('disabled' attribute) and - most cumbersome - the multi-checkbox representing the languages.
+To address the latter, a custom render chain is implemented in MultiCheckboxField.py which passes down the 'disabled' attribute from the container multi-checkbox widgets down to the individual checkbox html code.

 ## Major/Future TODOs

+StructuredImport
+> Split the erase-books-and-authors and the import-stuff functions and think carefully
+> about the authorlist phase, so that several lists of books can be imported
+> sequentially, possibly belonging to different houses.
+> **Later**, make this an import/export feature of the app?

 RewriteEdits
 > The whole handling of the edit endpoints is very cumbersome and bears